Isaac-Svi/gallery-slider-js/README.md

 * Create the gallery object like so in the 2nd tag.

-..*The first parameter in the GalleryObject is the "type" of gallery desired.
+..* The first parameter in the GalleryObject is the "type" of gallery desired.
 So far we have 2 options: "grid" or "slider".
-..*The second parameter is the element in which we're placing the gallery.
+..* The second parameter is the element in which we're placing the gallery.
-..*Last is our JSON data, which will be explained in the next section.
+..* Last is our JSON data, which will be explained in the next section.

-...The following is an example of how to initialize a "grid gallery".
+...
+The following is an example of how to initialize a "grid gallery".
 ```html
 <script>
   const elem = document.querySelector(".gallery-grid");